MitchBradley/Grbl_Esp32-wiki/Using-the-SD-Card.md

 Show all the files.
 This is recursive and will search all subdirectories.
 Each file will print like this...

-[FILE:\FOO.NC,SIZE:29547]
+[FILE:/FOO.NC,SIZE:29547]

-...where \FOO.NC is the filename. including the directory.
+...where /FOO.NC is the filename. including the directory.
 In this case the directory is the root.
 The number following the file name is the file size.
 This is not case sensitive.

 There is a filter for valid file types in grbl_sd.cpp.
 Only these types will display.